HowlingArcher/timeChecker/README.md

 ## ToDo
 - [ ] Add support for linux
 - [ ] Add support for mac
-- [ ] Make sure the main application name is used not the application's title
 - [ ] Make the text readable on the pie chart
 - [ ] Make the pie chart bigger